-We grant our annual stock-based compensation awards to eligible employees in February and non-employee directors in May.
-Certain awards granted to retirement-eligible employees vest in full upon retirement; awards to these employees are accounted for as fully vested on the date of grant.
+We grant our annual stock-based compensation awards to eligible employees in February and March and non-employee directors in May.
+Certain awards granted to retirement-eligible employees one year or more before the retirement date vest upon retirement; these awards are accounted for as fully vested one year from the date of grant.

-In April 2017, our shareholders approved our 2017 Incentive Award Plan (the "Equity Plan") to replace our Amended and Restated Stock Option and Incentive Plan.
-The Equity Plan, a long-term incentive plan for eligible employees and non-employee directors, allows us to grant stock-based compensation awards - including stock options, RSUs, PUs, MSUs and DSUs - or a combination of these and other awards.
+Our 2017 Incentive Award Plan (the "Equity Plan"), a long-term incentive plan for employees and non-employee directors, allows us to grant stock-based compensation awards - including stock options, RSUs, PUs, MSUs and DSUs - or a combination of these and other awards.
 Under the Equity Plan, 5.4 million shares are available for issuance, and each full value award is counted as 1.5 shares for purposes of the number of shares authorized for issuance.
 Full value awards include RSUs, PUs, and MSUs.